studentNS/f2/README.md

-! this is my second project.
+Hello! this is my second project!